GST in India

 This field requires that codes have at least 6 digits, so if you want to use shorter HSN codes you'll need to add HS codes as metafields or product tags.

-Shopify doesn't create a GST-compliant invoice.
+Shopify doesn't create a GST-compliant bill.
 You'll need to engage a third-party GST invoicing service instead.
-For example, the following third-party apps can help you set up your invoices:
+For example, the following third-party apps can help you set up your bills: